Neal R. Chamberlain, Ph.D., Associate Professor

 Special Concerns

 Elderly patients are more susceptible to sepsis, have less physiologic reserve to tolerate the insult from infection, and are more likely to have underlying diseases, all of which adversely impact survival.
 Elderly patients also are more likely to have atypical presentations, such as hypothermia rather than a fever, or nonspecific presentations when septic.
-The common causes of sepsis in the elderly are the same as those seen in younger adults (see Table SS-2).
+The common causes of sepsis in the elderly are the same as those seen in younger adults (see Table SS-1).

 Epidemiology

-Sources of Infection (Table SS-3; see next page)
+Sources of Infection (Table SS-2)

-Table SS-3.
+Table SS-2.
 Suspected Sources of Sepsis |

 |||||